 Inspired by White Fragility

 I was inspired by a recent teacher book list, that was supposed to “change your life.”
 But that shit was whiter than the Andy Griffith show.

 Sorry, but that will NOT change your world.

 Lots of books will make you feel comfortable with your whiteness and whiteness in general, even for people of color.
 Authors have been sparing your feelings and treating you like porcelain, but it’s time to let the bull loose in the proverbial china shop.
 White fragility needs to take a back seat.
 It’s time to talk about dismantling white supremacy culture and bring folks of color to the center.

 Culturally responsive leaders, we are trying to change your mindset, so your actions change.
 If that happens, we might actually change the world for students of color and finally close the opportunity gap.

 With hate crimes on the rise, not to mention mass shootings, police brutality, and our current conservative politics, there is NO time to waste.

 Chris Emdin in his dope book writes, “The work for white folks who teach in urban schools, then, is to unpack their privilege and excavate the institutional, societal, and personal histories they bring with them when they come to the Hood.”
-People of Color have decolonize their minds as well, because we have been socialized to colonize as well.
+People of Color have to decolonize their minds as well, because we have been socialized to colonize as well.